Frank Abagnale: Relationship with the Federal Bureau of Investigation

-After the film was released, Abagnale began to use the first-person plural pronoun "we" to refer to the FBI; he also began to inform audiences that he was directly working for the FBI and celebrating each anniversary of his unique parole and the opportunity to go to work at the FBI; for example, in 2006, he informed his audiences, "this year I am celebrating 31 years with the FBI," in 2014, he told his audiences, "this year I'm celebrating 38 years at the FBI where I work today."
+After the film was released, Abagnale began to use the first-person plural pronoun "we" to refer to the FBI; he also began to inform audiences that he was directly working for the FBI and celebrating each anniversary of his unique parole and the opportunity to go to work at the FBI; for example, in 2006, he informed his audiences, "This year I am celebrating 31 years with the FBI," in 2014, he told his audiences, "this year I'm celebrating 38 years at the FBI where I work today."
 The dates of this anniversary celebration point to 1976 and do not line up with Abagnale's claim of a parole-release deal.
 Abagnale was, according to United States Board of Parole and Federal Bureau of Prisons standard practice at the time, sent to a pre-release center in Houston in 1973, within the 120 days prior to his actual federal parole date of February 8, 1974.

-Ira Winkler, former intelligence analyst for the United States Department of Defense, and current chief security architect for Walmart stores internationally, describes an encounter with Abagnale.
+Ira Winkler, former intelligence analyst for the United States Department of Defense, and chief security architect for Walmart stores internationally, describes an encounter with Abagnale.
 Winkler queried Abagnale on the specifics of his position at the FBI.
 Abagnale responded that he was, "a special agent".
 Winkler says, "You mean a full-fledged special agent?", to which Abagnale responded in the affirmative.

 In a 2018 interview broadcast on PBS, Abagnale publicly criticized former FBI director James Comey for his unprofessionalism during the 2016 US presidential election.
 In the same interview, Abagnale claims that the FBI is concerned that he is of retirement age: "The FBI always ask me when am I going to retire, because they don't want me to," said Abagnale.
-In interviews, Abagnale has claimed that his work with the FBI is pro bono, although he has claimed publicly that his company has made millions of dollars from contracts with the US government: "Today, Frank Abagnale and Associates does $10.5 million of business per year, 90% of it with the federal government," he told his audience in 1988.
+In interviews, Abagnale has claimed that his work with the FBI is pro bono, although he has claimed publicly that his company has made millions of dollars from contracts with the U.S. government: "Today, Frank Abagnale and Associates does $10.5 million of business per year, 90% of it with the federal government," he told his audience in 1988.
 In 1991, Frank Abagnale and his wife Kelly filed for bankruptcy in Tulsa, Oklahoma.
 In the court filings, Abagnale claimed that he had $1.6 million in debts and $308,000 in assets.